Mazbac/ha-input-bridge/README.md

 To generate a new token:

 1. Right-click the Windows tray icon.
-2. Click `Settings...`.
+2. Click `Open Control Center`.
+3. Go to the `Setup` tab.
-3. Click `Regenerate Token`.
+4. Click `Regenerate Token`.
-4. Click `Save & Restart Bridge`.
+5. Click `Save & Restart Bridge`.
-5. Click `Copy Setup Info`.
+6. Click `Copy Setup Info`.
-6. Reconfigure or re-add the integration in Home Assistant using the new setup info.
+7. Reconfigure or re-add the integration in Home Assistant using the new setup info.

 Generate a new token if: